 As we put more AI in more places, physically or otherwise, we expect more from it.
 Witness the early reviews of Google’s latest general-purpose AI, Google Assistant.
 Now Google’s got itself into your chat conversations, you’ll try and talk more naturally to it/he/she and expect it to know what you’re on about.
 And you’ll be unforgiving if it doesn’t.

-Creativity, intuition, interpretation and other big words we like to apply only to people are going to be checked off by robots if we’re ever to make them less annoying.
+Creativity, intuition, interpretation, understanding and other big words we like to apply only to people are going to be checked off by robots if we’re ever to make them less annoying.

-So sure, it feels cosy knowing that they need us.
-But we want them to help us, and we want them to be mildly less infuriating each day.
+So sure, it feels cosy knowing that right now we're better than our machine counter parts at most things.
+But we want machines to help us with more and more things, and we want them to be mildly less infuriating each day.
 And so the more futile our protectionist claim to “we are the only intellectuals” becomes.

 You know that dream you’ve been sold, where you say “Gees, I could sure do with a holiday”, and your phone figures out just what you want (hint-hint: it isn’t just the destination I last googled), what you can afford (not just 33% of my bank balance), and when your work is going to allow you to take it (not just when my calendar is blank)… well that same dream is going to be able to hear your team say “Gees, we haven’t done ANYTHING this month”and figure out why.

 A lump of data isn’t information without knowledge and context.
 And information doesn’t lead to action without some convincing.
 Right now that all means people are just super-powered by having data to make their decisions.
 But that will change one day.